i need to buy electric eel for my project to produce electricity from it pradeep

 Ease of Breeding: Difficult - Lowering the water level and adding cold water will sometimes induce spawning.

-Emerald Cories are extremely hardy and disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-It is recommended to read up on the common tank diseases like ich and fin rot.
-Knowing the signs and catching and treating them early makes a huge difference.
+Emerald Catfish are very hardy and disease is not usually a problem in a well maintained aquarium.
+There is no guarantee that you won't have to deal with health problems or disease, but cory catfish are very resilient.

 Knife Fish Lover - 2014-11-17 Can i keep a Rope Fish in a 45 gallon tank with 2 cory cats,1 ocellated squeaker catfish,1 silver dollar tetra,1 peppered loach,2 green spotted puffer fish (i have very peaceful puffers that NEVER nip fins),1 BN Pleco,1 male betta,1 half banded loach/kuhli loach,1 dragon goby,and 2 tadpoles.

 Clarice Brough - 2014-11-17 The Ropefish suggested tank size is 50 gallons, so you are really close.
 So I'm guessing it would probably be okay though the tank will be pretty heavily stocked.
 You may need to do more water changes to keep the water quality up.
 It is pretty peaceful fish, as are most of your others, but I'm not sure if the loach might get aggressive with it.
 That could be a concern.